-The robot goes up and down the platform, without falling, and stays up, without moving, for 5 seconds.
+The robot steps up and jumps down the platform, without falling, and stays up, without moving, for 5 seconds.
+The motion is considered a jump, if both feet are in the air at the same time.

 Trials and ranking

 Teams are ranked based on their best 2 consecutive results.